 Death toll: around 250,000-300,000

 The 526 Antioch earthquake hit Syria (region) and Antioch in the Byzantine Empire.
 It struck during late May, probably between May 20-29, at mid-morning, causing severe damage to many of the buildings in Antioch and killing approximately 250,000-300,000 people.
-It has been suggested that the very high number of casualties was a result of there being a large number of visitors in the city from the surrounding countryside, there to celebrate Ascension Day.
+It has been suggested that the very high number of casualties was a result of there being a large number of visitors to the city from the surrounding countryside, there to celebrate Ascension Day.

 3. 1920 Haiyuan Earthquake